galantelab/sandy/v0.19/main.md

 variation's file needs to be validated, and if it can't, an error message will be show.
-Sandy will prevent you to overwrite any existing entry, and *Sandy* require these variations files to be in a GTF like format, specifying coordinates on a reference genome with a variation perl line (INDELs, SNVs and gene fusions).
+Sandy will prevent you to overwrite any existing entry, and *Sandy* require these variations files to be in a GTF like format, specifying coordinates on a reference genome with one variation per line (INDELs, SNVs and gene fusions).
 3. Now, to use your recently added variations specifications in a genomic project, you can use the `-a` option with the id you registered for your file: